compwron/compwron.github.io/_posts/2018-01-03-job-search-advice-from-someone-who-is-bad-at-it.md

 Some things that I do advocate for-

 * If at all possible, have a **public / open job search**.
 You will probably have to leave your prior job first in order to do this while not feeling super weird.
 It increases your options hugely.
 It is a big risk unless you have good savings.
 And it can be super depressing if it takes longer than you expect.
-But... you will be able to talk to so many more people and make a much more informed decision
+But... you will be able to talk to so many more people and make a much more informed decision.
 * **Be really clear with yourself** (in private) about why you are leaving a job, and what you want in your next job.
 * **It is okay to have mixed feelings about leaving a job.**
 * **It is good to talk about money!** Maybe after the onsite though.
 (You can always check Glassdoor though)